Accessible Version

 Appeals

-If a respondent does not agree with the outcome of the complaint, they may file an appeal and have the case re-evaluated by a Hearing Panel.
-This process is time-sensitive and no further appeals are available.
+If a Respondent does not agree with the outcome of the complaint, they may file an appeal to have the case re-evaluated by a Hearing Panel.
+A Hearing Panel consists of members of the Board of Directors and the Ethics Team.